 We covered this paper in the 3rd Bubble Wrap.

 I hate taking medications.
 I’m rubbish at it and gag on a single paracetamol.
-If there is ever anything I can do to reduce the number of tablets that I have to take then I will do it.
-Cronin et al. randomised 245 children (between the ages of 2 and 16) to take either a single dose of 0.3mg/kg dexamethasone or 1mg/kg of prednisolone for 3 days.
-They then looked at the Paedatric Respiratory Assessment Measure (PRAM) at 4 days.
+If there is anything I can do to reduce the number of tablets I have to take, I will do it.
+Cronin et al. randomised 245 children (between the ages of 2 and 16) to take either a dose of 0.3mg/kg dexamethasone or 1mg/kg of prednisolone for three days.
+They then looked at the Paedatric Respiratory Assessment Measure (PRAM) at four days.

 What is the PRAM score?

-The PRAM score is a 12 point scoring system that combines a number of clinical examination findings to determine the severity of an asthma attack.
+The PRAM score is a 12-point scoring system that combines several clinical examination findings to determine the severity of an asthma attack.

 What was the outcome?

-There was no discernible difference in PRAM scores 4 days after the index visit leading the authors to conclude that a single dose of dexamethasone was not inferior to three days of prednisolone.
+There was no discernible difference in PRAM scores four days after the index visit, leading the authors to conclude that a single dose of dexamethasone was not inferior to three days of prednisolone.
 This has certainly been looked at before.
-A 2014 paper in Paediatrics by Keeney et al. performed a meta-analysis of the available data and found 2 doses of dexamethasone were not inferior to 5 days of prednisolone.
+A 2014 paper in Paediatrics by Keeney et al. performed a meta-analysis of the available data and found that two doses of dexamethasone were not inferior to five days of prednisolone.

 Further reading